-Chip Akridge, Founder and Chairman of the commercial real estate firm bearing his name, is an innovator in the industry, a committed advocate of community initiatives in the Washington, DC region and a dedicated supporter of philanthropic and charitable organizations.
+Chip Akridge, Founder and Chairman of the commercial real estate firm bearing his name, is an innovator in the industry, a committed advocate of community initiatives in the Washington, DC, region, and a dedicated supporter of philanthropic and charitable organizations.

-Mr. Akridge founded the firm in 1974 to specialize in commercial real estate in downtown and suburban Washington, DC.
-Since then, Akridge has acquired or developed more than 11 million square feet of office, retail, industrial/warehouse and research and development space in the metro area.
+Chip founded the firm in 1974 to specialize in commercial real estate in downtown and suburban Washington, DC.
+Since then, Akridge has acquired, developed, or entitled more than 14 million square feet of office, industrial flex, residential, retail, and entertainment space in the metro area.

 As chairman of the company, he is responsible for corporate oversight and strategic planning.
 He continually focuses on developing the highest-quality products and delivering superior Client service.

 Chip leads the commercial real estate sector in regulatory, legislative, and financial changes in Washington, DC.
 He was the first to use the “Woodies Act,” which enables developers to lease the air-rights above and below a public area in order to join properties.

 Chip was also the first to use the DC Tax Increment Financing Program to build a mixed-use complex that revitalized the city’s downtown core.